apache/hawq-docs/admin/startstop.md

 Start an initialized HAWQ system by running the `hawq start` command on the master instance.

 Use the `hawq start cluster` command to start a HAWQ system that has already been initialized by the `hawq init cluster` command, but has been stopped by the `hawq stop cluster` command.
-The `hawq start cluster` command starts HAWQ by starting all the Postgres database instances on the HAWQ cluster. `hawq start cluster` orchestrates this process and performs the process in parallel.
+The `hawq start cluster` command starts HAWQ by starting all the Postgres database segments on the HAWQ cluster. `hawq start cluster` orchestrates this process and performs the process in parallel.

 You can also use the `hawq start master` command to start only the HAWQ master, without segment nodes, then add these later, using `hawq start segment`.